-Behr's Brocade is a bright, medium purple that is a great choice if you want to add liveliness to your bedroom.
-Purple is an elegant, timeless choice for a bedroom, but it can also stimulate brain cells, creating an energetic feel in your space.
-Pair it with other bright shades such as peach, teal or blue for a colorful, youthful palette.Continue to 5 of 12 below.
+Behr's Brocade is a bright, medium purple that is an excellent choice if you want to add liveliness to your bedroom.
+Purple is an elegant, timeless choice and can also stimulate brain cells, adding an energetic kick to your space.
+Pair it with other bright shades such as peach, teal, or blue for a colorful, youthful palette.Continue to 5 of 12 below.

 05 of 12

 When it comes to neutrals, you can't go wrong with a stunning shade of white.
 If you're struggling with picking the right one, Benjamin Moore's White Dove is a favorite among designers.
-This shade is a neutral white, but not at all sterile—and while it has slight yellow undertones, they're subtle.
-It's incredibly versatile and goes well with many shades of paint, but we love it as a base for a neutral, monochromatic room.
+This shade is a neutral white and not sterile; it has slight yellow undertones, but they're subtle.
+It's incredibly versatile and goes well with many shades of paint.
+We love it as a base for a neutral, monochromatic room.

 06 of 12

 Muted color schemes evoke a vintage vibe while remaining tranquil and soothing.
-Behr's Pine Mountain is a medium, neutral and mossy green that's earthy and modern.
+Behr's Pine Mountain is a medium, neutral, mossy green that's earthy and modern.
 It pairs well with whites or other muted shades like mustard or dusty rose for a vintage look that's trendy and updated.

 07 of 12

-If you're drawn to timeless, traditional bedroom design, it's important to pick a paint color that highlights the symmetry and formal vibe of your space.
+If timeless, traditional bedroom design is the direction you want, pick a paint color that can highlight your space's symmetry and formal vibe.
 Sherwin-Williams' Barcelona Beige is a neutral beige that's slightly warm.
 It's a soft color that provides the perfect background to a classic bedroom.
 Pair it with deeper tans or grays for a look that will never go out of style.

 08 of 12